 - Premature babies are more likely to have such body hair.

-- The hair is shed naturally and it may take anything between a few weeks to a few months to disappear.
+- The hair is shed naturally and it may take from between a few weeks to a few months to disappear.

 - Sometimes babies start shedding this hair while in the fetus, while others may be born with lanugo intact on their body.